gamesbook/protograf/docs/source/setting_up.rst

 Windows Users
 -------------

+It is **strongly recommended** that, even if you already have Python installed, that you set up a version in a "virtual environment" to work with **protograf** This has the advantage of not interfering with, or even accidentally altering, what is already working.

 Option 1: uv
 ~~~~~~~~~~~~

-If you do not already have Python installed, then a quick and easy way to
-get going is to use ``uv``.
+A quick and easy way to get going with a virtual environment is to use ``uv``.

 Follow the install guide ``uv`` |dash| see for example
 https://docs.astral.sh/uv/getting-started/installation/#standalone-installer